b1-systems/hello-docker-world/README.md

 # Docker image of a smallest "Hello Docker World App"

-a smallest docker example used for testing and training This Docker images demonstrate how to use a smallest docker image print out the "Hello Docker World!"
+A smallest docker example used for testing and training.

+This Docker images demonstrate how to use a smallest docker image print out the "Hello Docker World!"

 ## Build the hello-docker-world app as an docker image

-make
+use the command "make" to build all stuff

 ## Run the container